digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

     ![Spaces Key](content/img/spk_gen_1st.png)

-    then give it a proper name and mark it as done:
+    Give it a name and mark it as done:

     ![Spaces Key](content/img/spk_gen_2nd.png)

-    In the end we should have something like this:
+    In the end, we should have something like this:

     ![Spaces Key](content/img/spaces_key.png)